 I’ve been pondering this question for a while now.
+Will my children always feel free to talk to me?
 I suspect that, as my kids get older, they might not always want to tell me what’s on their hearts.
-Even now, while they are still very young, the news they share about their day at school or time they spent playing with friends are becoming more vague.
-I’m not sure if it’s because I’m nagging, and that bugs them; or maybe it’s just an age thing and part of them growing up and becoming more independent, and this means they share a little less.
+Even now, while they are still very young, the news they share about their day at school or time they spent playing with friends is becoming vaguer.
+I’m not sure if it’s because I’m nagging, and that bugs them, or maybe it’s just an age thing and part of them growing up and becoming more independent, and this means they share a little less.

 Whatever the reason… it bothers me!

-There was one incident in particular that stands out; I went to fetch Bum from school.
+There was one incident in particular that stands out; I went to fetch my daughter from school.
 I was a little early, so I decided to hang back and just watch her play.
 As I stood near the play area I saw her running around with her friends.

 They knelt down near a tree and the next second there was wailing, I could hear my little one repeating ‘I promise I didn’t hurt her”, “I promise I didn’t hurt her”

 Now you can imagine the scene.
-I knew I shouldn’t interfere, the teacher handling it, but my mother instincts were screaming, that’s your child INTERFERE 🙂 I saw the girls giggle and run off again, so I knew it had been handled well by the teacher.
+I knew I shouldn’t interfere, the teacher handling it, but my maternal instincts were screaming, that’s your child INTERFERE :) I saw the girls giggle and run off again, so I knew it had been handled well by the teacher.

 We climbed into the car and I began to ask about her day, making sure I poked and prodded about the incident I just saw.
-Eventually Bum looked at me and said “Enough mommy, I don’t want to talk about it”
+Eventually, she looked at me and said “Enough mommy, I don’t want to talk about it”

 There you have it… My daughter just shut me out.
 (She’s almost 4)

-Turns out the girls were playing Frozen and were throwing sand in the air like snow and sand got into the other little one’s eyes.
+Turns out the girls were playing Frozen and were throwing sand in the air as snow and sand got into the other little one’s eyes.
 Totally innocent!

 Here are my thoughts.